 Family Bonding Is Strengthened

-Many families probably struggled to have quality times before the pandemic.
-For the reason that both parents are working, while the children are in schools or colleges.
-The lockdown and stay-at-home directives pushed families to share the same space at home.
+Many families probably struggled to have quality time before the pandemic.
+The reason is that both parents are working, while the children are in school or college.
+But the lockdown and stay-at-home directives pushed families to share the same space at home.
 Hence, families had little choice but to spend more time together.
 The close proximity may have been stifling sometimes.
-But, not in doubt was a stronger family bonding.
+However, not in doubt was a stronger family bonding.

 Personal Growth Is Key In Unsettling Times

-Having been a one-task manager, rather than multi-task, hit us hard particularly during the lockdown.
+Having been a one-task manager, rather than a multi-task, hit us hard, particularly during the lockdown.
 This wasn’t about learning the Spanish language.
 It was more about allowing time for personal growth and health goals, such as weight loss or healthy eating.
-The beauty was that we learned to take one day at a time, set doable goals, and progressed from there.
+The beauty was that we learned to take one day at a time, set doable goals, and progress from there.

 Research On New Virus Evolution Crucial Moving Forward

 These frequent epidemics are a continuous reminder of the importance of research on new virus evolution.
-Equally important is being able to identify safe and effective drugs to treat, or vaccines to prevent serious disease.
-The development and approval of COVID-19 vaccines in an accelerated timeline showed that science and scientists will deliver results when appropriately mobilised financially and with societal support.
+Equally important is being able to identify safe and effective drugs to treat, or vaccines to prevent serious diseases.
+The development and approval of COVID-19 vaccines in an accelerated timeline showed that science and scientists will deliver results when appropriately mobilized financially and with societal support.